Compare NSW Electricity Providers

 Ratings result

-Origin was rated four stars for overall satisfaction this year, as well as for its customer service, bill & cost clarity, ease of sign-up and online tools and advice.
-It earned three stars for value for money.
+Origin was rated three stars for overall satisfaction this year, but received four stars for customer service, bill and cost clarity, online tools and advice, and ease of sign-up.
+It also scored three stars for value for money.

 Editor’s notes

-Origin is a retailer that’s known to offer a comprehensive range of options for residents.
-It has a variety of variable rate plans, most of which come with a 12-month benefit period.
-One of its plans even dishes out Everyday Rewards points to customers to help them at the checkout or bowser.
-Most of Origin’s plans hold a modest amount off the reference price, except for Basic, which serves up the same rates as the reference price and has no conditional discounts.
+Origin is a retailer servicing NSW, VIC, SA, QLD and the ACT.
+It offers a variety of variable rate plans, most of which come with a 12-month benefit period, and even throws in bonus Everyday Rewards points on its Everyday Rewards Variable plan.
 All plans come with no exit fees or lock-in contracts.
 Origin is also one of Australia’s leading solar retailers, with specific plans for customers who own solar panels.

 5. EnergyAustralia